Esri/arcgis-maps-sdk-java-samples/map/manage-bookmarks/README.md

 ## Use case

-Bookmarks are used for easily storing and accessing saved locations on the map.
-Bookmarks are of interest in educational apps (e.g. touring historical sites) or more specifically, for a land management company wishing to visually monitor flood levels over time at a particular location.
-These locations can be saved as bookmarks and revisited easily each time their basemap data has been updated (e.g. working with up to date satellite imagery to monitor water levels).
+Bookmarks are saved extents for a map.
+A tour app may save a bookmark for each site in the tour.
+An app may also allow users to add their own favorite places as bookmarks.

 ## How to use the sample

 The map in the sample comes pre-populated with a set of bookmarks.
 To access a bookmark and move to that location, click on a bookmark's name from the list.
 To add a bookmark, pan and/or zoom to a new location and click on the 'Add Bookmark' button.
-Enter a unique name for the bookmark and click ok, and the bookmark will be added to the list
+Enter a unique name for the bookmark and click ok, and the bookmark will be added to the list.

 ## How it works